 Biden planned to announce on Monday his appointees to a 12-member panel that will oversee the new administration's efforts at ending the pandemic.
 The panel aims to help develop and deliver a vaccine while improving health data and supply chains.

 Biden also has promised to immediately rejoin the 2015 Paris Agreement on curbing the worst impacts of global warming this century.
 The United States formally departed from the treaty this past Wednesday, which was the result of the Trump administration's formal withdrawal notice to the United Nations exactly one year earlier.

 On January 20, 2021, Biden's first day as president, he has said he will return the United States to the Paris climate treaty.
 None of the almost 200 nations that signed onto the deal, which took effect on November 4, 2016, were able to leave it for the first three years.
 The United States became the first and only nation to withdraw under a process that takes a year to complete.

 Rejoining the treaty does not require approval by the U.S. Congress, and readmission would take effect just 30 days later.
-The European Union and 189 nations that ratified it emit almost 90 percent of all greenhouse gases.
-China accounts for 28 percent and is the world’s biggest carbon polluter, while the United States accounts for 15 percent and is the second-biggest carbon polluter, according to data and analysis by the U.S.-based Union of Concerned Scientists.
+The European Union and 189 nations that ratified it emit almost 90% of all greenhouse gases.
+China accounts for 28% and is the world’s biggest carbon polluter, while the United States accounts for 15% and is the second-biggest carbon polluter, according to data and analysis by the U.S.-based Union of Concerned Scientists.